O site Study Australia está de cara nova! O conteúdo traduzido estará disponível em breve

-at one of Australia’s international campuses, partner campuses or pathway program campuses around the world.
+At one of Australia’s international campuses, partner campuses or pathway program campuses worldwide.

 There are some real advantages to studying online:

 Transnational education (TNE) programs are offered by Australian providers who have campuses in countries outside of Australia.

 Australian TNE can include a full qualification or studies to prepare you for entry (pathway) into an Australian qualification.
 With TNE, you can complete a full Australian qualification closer to home.
 Some TNE programs allow you to complete part of your studies on-campus in Australia.

 These types of TNE include studies offered by two education providers, usually in different countries (for example, your home country and Australia).

 These programs allow you to graduate with a qualification from both education providers.
 This is called a multiple degree or ‘joint degree’ program.
 You will usually study for a specific time with each provider.
 Studies completed with one provider will be recognised by the other.